Frequently Asked Questions about Dentures

 A: Here’s a simple explanation.
 Upper dentures are usually kept in place by suction, but lower dentures are designed to fit the gums and muscles, which can make them less secure and harder to wear.

 Injection moulded denture bases help lower dentures to fit the wearer better – securely and more comfortably.
 Here at the Smile Centre we use Ivoclar Vivadent’s pearl effect teeth in our dentures, which are specifically designed to combat the problem.

 Q: How are dentures made?

 A: Like most people who are thinking about getting dentures, or even already have dentures, you are probably wondering how exactly they are made and what processes are involved in the production of a pair of dentures.

-Our denture making video will take you through the steps of making dentures, explaining in great detail the expertise and craftsmanship required to make a natural-looking pair of false teeth.
+Our denture making video on the dentures page will take you through the steps of making dentures, explaining in great detail the expertise and craftsmanship required to make a natural-looking pair of false teeth.

 Q: Will my dentures slip or move in the mouth?